knuesel/callisto/src/common.typ

   (execution-count: cell.execution_count)
 }

-/// Final result for an output item.
+// Final result for an output item.
-/// Return either the 'value' key of dict or return the dict itself, with some
-/// added cell data under key 'cell'.
-See cell-output-dict for the added data.
+// Depending on ctx.cfg.result, this returns either 'value', or the
+// 'preprocessed' dict with 'output_type' renamed to 'type' and with additional
+// fields:
+// - value: the rendered item
-/// - cell (dict): A cell in json format
+// - cell (dict): the cell index, id, metadata and type.
-/// - result-spec (str): Choose output mode: "value" or "dict"
-/// - dict (dict): Contains at least a 'value' key
-/// -> any | (value: any, cell: dict)
-// TODO: update docstring
 #let final-result(preprocessed, value, ctx: none) = {
   if ctx.cfg.result not in ("value", "dict") {
     panic("invalid result specification: " + repr(ctx.cfg.result))